Teldarheimur/telda/README.md

 Page table entries at both levels are 4 bytes.

 The top-level page has 16 entries (why VPN1 is 4 bits) each taking up 4 bytes.
 These each point to a low-level page table.
-`aaaa_aaaa aaaa_aaaa arrr_rrrr rrUD_XWRP`
+`aaaa_aaaa aaaa_aaaa a000_0000 rrUD_XWRP`

-The bits marked `a` are the physical address of the next level page table. `r` are reserved for future use and should be 0.
+The bits marked `a` are the physical page number of the next level page table. `r` are reserved for future use and should be 0.
 The capital letters are flags:
 - `D`, dirty flag, means a child page has this flag set.
 - `U`, user mode flag, means a child page has this flag set.
 - `X`, execute flag, means a child page has this flag set.